agilize/terraform-provider-jumpcloud/docs/GOLANGCI-LINT.md

     skip-cache: true
 ```

-We use a custom configuration file (`.golangci.yml`) that is configured to work with Go 1.22 by disabling problematic linters.
+We use a custom configuration file (`.golangci.yml`) that specifies which linters to enable.

 ## Configuration File